 Retail security comes in all different shapes and sizes

-And whilst a guard-presence is a deterrence, it is not enough to protect your business
+And while a guard presence is a deterrence, it is not enough to protect your business

 It is understood industry-wide that physical security measures for retail premises will never be 100% successful and should not be approached as a fail-safe solution.
-A thorough assessment of a retail premises’ security will highlight the vulnerabilities of the location but without a doubt, the most effective strategy is a consistency throughout all areas of the security matrix; people, procedures, technology and physical.
+A thorough assessment of a premises’ security will highlight the vulnerabilities of the location.
+Without a doubt, however, the most effective strategy is consistency throughout all areas of the security matrix; people, procedures and technology.

-Theft and vandalism is an ongoing concern for convenience stores and smaller retailers, whether the crime is opportunist snatch and grab theft or premeditated Organised Retail Theft (ORT), obvious physical security measures act as a deterrence as much as they do protect the valuable stock.
+Theft is an ongoing concern for smaller retailers, whether the crime is opportunist snatch and grab theft or premeditated, organised retail theft.
+Obvious physical security measures act as a deterrence as much as they do protect the valuable stock.

-Retailers and shopping centres that stock products of significant value or have high volumes of footfall, will require higher-standard loss prevention products to mitigate determined criminals and ORT, and procedures in place concerning crowd control in mass panic situations.
-For physical security solutions, incorporating products into the properties shell and interior will not only deter the opportunist criminal but also defend against the more sophisticated tools categories, as so categorised by the national police crime prevention Secured By Design (SBD) initiative and tested Loss Prevention Certification Board (LPCB), such as the SR3 rated 12 volt disc grinder.
+Retailers that stock products of significant value or have high volumes of footfall will require higher-standard loss prevention products.
+For physical security solutions, incorporating products into the properties shell and interior will not only deter the opportunist criminal but also defend against the more sophisticated tools categories.
 Specified physical security systems are often a requirement of the risk management teams, and necessary in validating comprehensive property insurance policies.

 Only once the threat to a retailer can be categorised, mitigation strategies can be identified.
 Charter Global provide an extensive range of products applicable to all applications.
 For further information about Security Standards and how they may apply to your project, please contact a member of our experienced team.